freenit-framework/doc/docs/frontend/01store.md

 ```

 This just declares `BlogStore` as a store, with initial values for
-`list` and `detail` state and attaches `blog` to global `store`.
-To get the list of blog posts from the REST API, add `fetchAll`
+`list` and `detail` states.
+To get the list of blog posts from the
-function inside `BlogStore`.
-To make things easier, Freenit comes
+REST API, add `fetchAll` function inside `BlogStore`.
+To make things
-with helper `methods`.
-Because arrow functions handle `this` better,
+easier, Freenit comes with helper `methods`.
+Because arrow functions
-it is wise to use them.
+handle `this` better, it is wise to use them.

 ```ts
 fetchAll = async (page: Number = 1, perpage: Number = 10) => {